binbang12/minimalistphotography/README.md

    \- Dedicate 5-10 minutes a day to mod tasks, such as commenting on posts.
    \- Notify the team in the Discord server if you're unnable to partipate for more than 48hrs for any reason.
    \- Maintain a respectful and kind tone in all interactions with both the mod team and community members.
    \- Actively participate in mod discussions on Discord, where we collaborate on decisions and improvements for the subreddit.

+   Finally, while we cannot require mods to upvote nor tell them what to upvote, upvoting of posts and comments does make our sub seem more lively.
+Do with this as you will!

-2. **Send the user a mod invite on Reddit.
+3. **Send the user a mod invite on Reddit.
 They should be given the "user" and "flair" perms to begin with.
 Once you've done this, let them know and ask them to give themselves the 'Mod' flair.**

-3. **Once the new mod has completed Step 1 and 2, go on to explain that the way we moderate r/minimalistphotography is unique, and provide an overview as to what we do differently.**
+4. **Once the new mod has completed Step 1 and 2, go on to explain that the way we moderate r/minimalistphotography is unique, and provide an overview as to what we do differently.**

    I'd now like to share a bit about our moderation process, as we do things differently to a lot of other subreddits.
 Some of the things we do differently are: